-This article will introduce you to over/under betting basics, payouts, and our favorite over under betting Maryland sportsbooks.
-Just keep in mind that we will use the terms over/under betting and totals betting throughout the article, but they mean the same thing.
+This guide will introduce you to over/under betting basics, payouts, and our favorite over under betting Maryland sportsbooks.
+Just keep in mind that we will use the terms over/under betting and totals betting throughout the guide, but they mean the same thing.
 Let’s get started with the basics of under/over bets.

 Placing Total Bets in MD